grandsir/ConditionalSwiftUI/README.md

 # ConditionalSwiftUI
 This package provides a set of view modifiers for conditional logic in SwiftUI.
-It includes methods that conditionally modify a SwiftUI view based on a provided boolean expression or an optional value.

 ## Usage